Potatopasty/max7219-Wifi-Clock/README.md

 You don't need any buttons to set time on this clock.
 Potentiometer is for brightness and button is for reset.

 Display can be almost any type.
 This time I used MAX7219 without blinking center colon.
 I don't like blinking clocks.
+Also this clock doesn't have a leading zero for hours display.

 Tested with NodeMCU ESP8266 and Wemos D1 Mini.